adrian154/egg-kernel/README.md

 qemu-system-i386 -drive file=disk.img,format=raw
 ```

-A VMDK image is also outputted to /img for use with VirtualBox/VMWare.

-Trying to boot egg-kernel on modern hardware may or may not work since it lacks a proper MBR, though that can easily be fixed.
+Trying to boot egg-kernel on real hardware may or may not work since it lacks a proper MBR, though that can easily be fixed.
 A bigger problem is that many modern BIOSes only support booting via UEFI.

 # what does it look like?
 ![image of OS](picture.png)